junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Castiel barely moves his lips, "None taken."

 Sam sighs, "I don't like them any more than you do, Dean, I mean, obviously except for Cass.
 But that doesn't mean I -- *we* -- would want them all dead.
 It's bad that they are around, but it's worse if they're not.
-I'd rather help them out this once rather than dealing with billions of angry confusing spirits.
+You heard Cass, I'd rather help them out this once rather than dealing with billions of angry confusing falling spirits.
 So yeah, I'm fine with this.
 And maybe, if they own us one, next time they show up, we won't have to kill each other again."

 Dean snorts again and louder, "I'd rather hope they never show up in our doorsteps again.
 But okay, points taken.
 Where do we start?"